Secrets of Top Private Eyes

 Private Investigator Licensing

 Most of the fifty states have a licensing law for private investigation.
-In the states where there
+In the

-is no state licensing law, the local jurisdictions like counties or cities sometimes require a license.
+states where there is no state licensing law, the local jurisdictions like

-All you need to be licensed as a private investigator is to be 18 years of age, of sound mind and
+All you need to be licensed as a private investigator is to be 18 years of

-with a clean criminal record.
-(In some states you may also need to intern with a private investigative
+age, of sound mind and with a clean criminal record.
+(In some states you may

-firm and/or pass a course or exam.)
+also need to intern with a private investigative firm and/or pass a course or

 Links to

-State Licensing Information.
+State

-There maybe however city and/or state business licenses.
+investigators license, There maybe however city and/or state business licenses.

-(Check your state to be sure):
+(Check your

-Alabama, Alaska, Colorado, Idaho, Mississippi, Missouri, Pennsylvania, South Dakota
+state to be sure): Alabama, Alaska, Colorado, Idaho, Mississippi, Missouri,

 Most states require PI's to be licensed.
-Some states have no licensing requirements whatsoever.
+Some states have no licensing

-up-to-date information.
-Some counties and cities also require special licensing.
-You
+cities also require special licensing.
+You should visit occupational licensing

-should visit occupational licensing departments, which are usually located in courthouses.
+departments, which are usually located in courthouses.
 See

-State Licensing Information for Private
+Licensing Information for Private Investigators

 |

 "Every state is different.
-Go to your local law library and obtain a copy of the statute that regulates agencies.
+Go to your local law library and obtain a copy of the

-Call the Division of Licensing in your state capital and ask them what chapter pertains to investigative agencies." -
+capital and ask them what chapter pertains to investigative agencies." - Mike

-Mike Askew, Private Investigator and Instructor |
+Askew, Private Investigator and Instructor |

-Q. Each state has a different set of rules governing the licensing of Private Investigators.
+Q. Each state has a different set of rules governing the

-What are Virginia's requirements, for example?
+licensing of Private Investigators.
+What are Virginia's requirements, for

 |

-"I teach a sixty-hour course and about twenty hours of that course involves the study of rules and regulations
+"I teach a sixty-hour course and about twenty hours of that course involves the

-for PI's in Virginia.
-We have rules and regulations governing PI's because the state wants
+study of rules and regulations for PI's in Virginia.
+We have rules and

-to make sure if a person goes out and practices the investigative profession, he or she is
+out and practices the investigative profession, he or she is fully aware of

-such things as surveillance.
+things as surveillance.
 The students actually go out on field exercises and do

 surveillance.
 They do photography work and report writing.
 Several hours are

-dedicated to appearing in court." - Nick Beltrante, Private
+dedicated to appearing in court." - Nick Beltrante, Private Investigator

-Investigator and Instructor |
+and Instructor |

 Specializing as a Private Investigator

-Earning the credentials to do business as a Professional Investigator can be a very rewarding and fulfilling
+Earning the credentials to do business as a Professional Investigator can be a

-accomplishment, both personally and financially.
-PI's often work alongside law
+financially.
+PI's often work alongside law enforcement officers, attorneys, and

-enforcement officers, attorneys, and business leaders.
-Private and public
+business leaders.
+Private and public organizations, insurance companies, and

-organizations, insurance companies, and banking institutions call upon PI's to perform
+banking institutions call upon PI's to perform important investigative work,

-photography, and audio recording.
+audio recording.

 Q. What are recent trends in investigation?